Ohtani Ks 11, extends scoreless streak in 4-1 win over WSox

 AP Sports Writer

+Translator Ippei Mizuhara says this matter-of-factly, but Ohtani’s array of pitches is maddening for opponents and eye-popping to his teammates.

+“He’s got six, seven, eight pitches, and he can change speed on all of them,” said his catcher, Max Stassi.
+“It’s special what he can do and how he can manipulate it. … You never know what you’re going to get.
+It’s the kitchen sink coming at you all the time.”

-Ohtani went 0 for 3 with a walk at the plate, but Luis Rengifo hit a two-run homer and Mike Trout had an early RBI double as the Angels finished their disappointing nine-game homestand on a positive note because of their two-way superstar’s work on the mound.
+Ohtani went 0 for 3 with a walk at the plate, but Luis Rengifo hit a two-run homer and Mike Trout had an early RBI double as the Angels finished their disappointing 4-5 homestand on a positive note because of their superstar’s work on the mound.

-Ohtani (7-4) yielded five singles and a walk while winning his fourth consecutive start.
-The AL MVP hasn’t allowed a run since the fifth inning of his brilliant seven-inning outing in Boston on June 9, giving him an 0.34 ERA with 36 strikeouts over 26 2/3 innings in his last four starts.
+Michael Kopech (2-5) yielded five hits and two walks over 5 1/3 innings for the White Sox, who have lost six of eight.
+Chicago loaded the bases in the fourth, but couldn’t capitalize.

+“We didn’t put the ball in play enough,” manager Tony La Russa said.
+“We had a real good shot in the fourth.
+I thought we had good at-bats, (but Ohtani) has got weapons.
+He’s for real.”

 Ohtani’s streak included scoreless efforts in victories over Seattle and Kansas City before this tough challenge against the White Sox, who pounded out 17 hits and 11 runs one night earlier.
 After he struck out a career-high 13 Royals last week, Ohtani reached double-digit strikeouts for the fifth time this season against Chicago.